Misophonia: When Life's Noises Drive You Mad

 Also, the study doesn't show what causes misophonia, only that it is associated with some brain regions and their connections, he adds.

-Gander agrees more work needs to be done.
+Gander agrees that more work needs to be done.
 "What it does help us do is identify some targets in the brain to look at," he says.

 For the misophonia community, the brain study was a big deal.

-Marsha Johnson is an audiologist in Portland, Oregon who specializes in misophonia.
+Marsha Johnson is an audiologist in Portland, Ore., who specializes in misophonia.
 "It was phenomenal.
 It was the first piece of research that showed our population that what they had was real," she says.

 Johnson is one of the first to identify misophonia.
-She began recognizing a number of her young patients had symptoms that couldn't be easily explained as either hearing disorders or psychological problems.
+She began recognizing that a number of her young patients had symptoms that couldn't be easily explained as either hearing disorders or psychological problems.

-"They were perfectly developing normal kids until the certain period of time from like 7- or 8-years-old through about 13 or 14 — and mostly girls," she says.
+"They were perfectly developing normal kids until the certain period of time from like 7 or 8 years old through about 13 or 14 — and mostly girls," she says.
 Also, their triggers were most likely to come from close family members.

-Back in 1999, she dubbed it Selective Sound Sensitivity Syndrome.
+Back in 1999, she dubbed it selective sound sensitivity syndrome.

 But a more melodic name — misophonia — would later catch on after it was so named by scientists who wrote a paper describing symptoms of decreased sound tolerance in 2001.

-Misophonia means hatred of sound.
-Which, as Johnson points out, is not technically accurate.
+Misophonia means hatred of sound, which, as Johnson points out, is not technically accurate.

-"Most of these people don't hate sound, they only hate particular sounds," she says.
+"Most of these people don't hate sound; they only hate particular sounds," she says.

 Johnson began speaking at conferences and leading online group chats to draw attention to misophonia, and thousands came.
 She developed a network of providers to work with misophonia patients, including therapist Jaelline Jaffe.

 But the community is still relatively small, and recognition of the condition is still not universal.
-Misophonia is listed by the National Institutes of Health on its rare diseases website as a chronic disorder (though Jaffe and Johnson say it is likely under-diagnosed and may not be so rare).
+Misophonia is listed by the National Institutes of Health on its rare diseases website as a chronic disorder (though Jaffe and Johnson say it is likely underdiagnosed and may not be so rare).

-And, it's not listed in the bible of mental disorders, the DSM-5, which makes it hard for doctors to identify it and rare for insurers to cover treatments related to it.
+And it's not listed in the bible of mental disorders, the DSM-5, which makes it hard for doctors to identify it and rare for insurers to cover treatments related to it.

 "The problem is, the whole field currently lies undefined," says Johnson.

-And, there aren't any bulletproof treatments.
+And there aren't any bulletproof treatments.
 But there are some strategies that can help someone cope.
-Flooding the ears with noise, noise-cancelling headphones, mindful breathing, or just getting up and taking a brisk walk can redirect the sufferer's attention.
+Flooding the ears with noise, noise-canceling headphones, mindful breathing, or just getting up and taking a brisk walk can redirect attention.
 Others have found antidepressants or exercise helpful.

-For Ellie Rapp, a combination of noise-cancelling headphones and learning to look at life a little differently have helped her excel in school and cope at home.
+For Ellie Rapp, a combination of noise-canceling headphones and learning to look at life a little differently have helped her excel in school and cope at home.

-"Misophonia...
+"Misophonia ...
 I would say it used to define who I am, but now I just see it as another part of my life," she says.

 She graduates from high school this spring and plans to study cognitive science at Case Western Reserve University in the fall.

-"I want to basically be a Dr. Jaffe and get my SciD or Ph.D and eventually solve the mystery and cure it," she says.
+"I want to basically be a Dr. Jaffe and get my SciD or Ph.D. and eventually solve the mystery and cure it," she says.

-Ellie Rapp's mom Kathy stresses that family support plays a big role in helping people with misophonia.
-At conferences and meetings, they've met adults who suffer from isolation and despair because their families did not believe them.
+Ellie Rapp's mom, Kathy, stresses that family support plays a big role in helping people with misophonia.
+At conferences and meetings, they've met adults who experience isolation and despair because their families did not believe them.

-"It sounds bizarre but it's very real and a family's help I think is critical in helping somebody live a fuller life," she says.
+"It sounds bizarre, but it's very real and a family's help I think is critical in helping somebody live a fuller life," she says.

 April Fulton is a former health and food editor on NPR's science desk.
 Follow her on Twitter @fultonhere.